olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/blocks.png">

 History
 -------

-Genji-kō, by the way is named after the titular Genji of the Heian era literary classic [The Tale of Genji][TG].
+Genji-kō, by the way, is named after the titular Genji of the Heian era literary classic [The Tale of Genji][TG].
 There are actually two connections: First, in one chapter of the book, Genji hosts an incense appreciation party.
 Second, since there are 52 possible patterns and 54 chapters of the book, each pattern